apache/mesos/docs/monitoring.md

 #### Agent

-The following metrics provide information about whether a agent is currently registered with a master and for how long it has been running.
+The following metrics provide information about whether an agent is currently registered with a master and for how long it has been running.

 <table class="table table-striped">